Database backup, upgrade, and restore

 # Ensure Postgres and pgAdmin are Running

-Determine if pgAdmin is already installed and running.
+- Determine if pgAdmin is already installed and running.
 From your terminal window, request the list of running processes from Docker.
-Full details of this command can be found in Docker's documentation (opens new window).
+Full details of this command can be found in Docker's documentation (opens new window). - docker ps --filter name='pgadmin'1

 2